jameswilddev/shanzhai/@shanzhai/null-output/readme-content.md

 ## Usage

-Provide as an output to discard an output of `Step`.
+Provide as an output to discard an output of `Steps`.

 ```typescript
 new ExampleStep(